HandsOnDataViz/book/docs/HandsOnDataViz.md

 license they’ve chosen (if any), keep it in your version, and respect its terms.

-In the next section, we’ll walk you through these basic GitHub steps:

--   Get a free GitHub account and fork your copy of a simple Leaflet map code template
+In the next section of this chapter, we will introduce basic steps to [fork, edit, and host a simple Leaflet map code template on GitHub](fork-leaflet.html).
--   Edit the Leaflet map title, starting position, background layer, and marker
--   Host a live online version of your modified map code on the public web

-Later you’ll learn how to create a new GitHub repo to upload code and other types of files.
+Later you’ll learn how to [create a new GitHub repo and upload code files](create-repo.html).

-We’ll introduce the basic steps of GitHub using its web browser interface, which works best for beginners.
-Later in this chapter you’ll learn how to work more efficiently with code on your personal computer using tools such as GitHub Desktop and Atom Editor.
+This chapter introduces GitHub using its web browser interface, which works best for beginners.
+Later you’ll learn about more advanced tools, such as [GitHub Desktop and Atom Editor to work more efficiently](github-desktop-atom.html) on your personal computer.

-Finally, we’ll discuss how to identify and fix common GitHub and code errors.
+Finally, we’ll discuss how to [fix common GitHub and code errors](fix-code.html).
 All of us make mistakes and accidentally “break our code” from time to time, and it’s a great way to learn how things work—and what to do when it doesn’t work!

-**TODO above:** insert cross-references to jump to sections; decide whether to convert the text description of recipes to visual images of two recipe cards, one forked from the other, with walnuts added

 Fork, Edit, and Host a Simple Leaflet Map Template
 --------------------------------------------------